cprakash1/JIS-Frontend/README.md

 ## HI There 👋, This is our Group Project Software Engineering Lab In which we have to make a website to manage Judiciary Information System

 ## Group Members
+- Chandra Prakash
+- Chahat Jain
 - Anil Budamakuntla
-- Chandra Prakash
 - Chenreddy Sumana
-- Budamakuntla Anil
-- Chahat Jain
+-Bommisetty Sai Anvith

 ## TA Assigned
 - Mr. Rahul Sir